potassco/clorm/docs/clorm/background.rst

 An ORM Interface to Clingo
 --------------------------

-However, while the Clingo Python API is both extensive and flexible it is also fairly low-level when it comes to getting data into, and out of, the solver.
+While the Clingo Python API is both extensive and flexible it is also fairly low-level when it comes to getting data into, and out of, the solver.
 As a result there is typically a reasonable amount of code that needs to be written in order to carry out even simple translations to and from Clingo.
 Furthermore without strong discipline such code can become interspersed throughout the Python code base.